Eric Jansson: Swedish ministry and conflicts

-By 1841 Jansson, though a layman, was preaching in the Västmanland province.
-Especially in Torstuna and Österunda parishes his prayer meetings attracted considerable attention, including from the authorities.
+By 1841, Jansson, though a layman, was preaching in the Västmanland province.
+Especially in Torstuna and Österunda parishes, his prayer meetings attracted considerable attention, including from the authorities.
 The Conventicle Act, which had been in force since 1726 to control the growing Pietist movements in the country, banned preaching other than in the Church of Sweden.
-Jansson claimed to be able to exorcise demons and when contradicted, often managed to out-shout his opponents, although he still maintained good relations with the clergy, especially Rev. J. J. Risberg, an assistant minister in Östersund who sometimes preached alongside him.
+Jansson claimed to be able to exorcise demons and, when contradicted, often managed to out-shout his opponents, although he still maintained good relations with the clergy, especially Rev. J. J. Risberg, an assistant minister in Östersund who sometimes preached alongside him.

-Jansson's movement grew out of the läsare (Reader) movement as he and many of his followers were initially Readers.
+Jansson's movement grew out of the läsare (Reader) movement, as he and many of his followers were initially Readers.
 However, Jansson came to break with the teachings of Luther and Arndt.
 By 1844, he claimed to be a true prophet speaking the word of God.
 Jansson wanted to create a "New Jerusalem" to await Christ's coming and the Millennium.
 He alienated Rev. Risberg and many others in the state church, who came to question his sanity.
 Local priest Anders Scherdin, writing about Janssonism several years later, stated, "Läseriet can certainly be seen to have laid the foundation and prepared the way for Eric Jansson's heresy.
 The läsare paid more attention to their own assemblies than they did to the church worship, and had more time to complain about their pastor than to seek his instruction."

-Jansson believed in the supremacy of the Bible and his own revelations, and beginning in 1844, publicly burned the works of Luther and others and urged his followers to do likewise.
-This occurred on a lake shore near the town of Alta in June 1844, near Söderala in October 1844 and in Stenbo and Forsa in December 1844.
+Jansson believed in the supremacy of the Bible and his own revelations and, beginning in 1844, publicly burned the works of Luther and others and urged his followers to do likewise.
+This occurred on a lake shore near the town of Alfta in June 1844, near Söderala in October 1844, and in Stenbo and Forsa in December 1844.
 Authorities arrested him, but Jansson was released several times after his followers appealed to Sweden's King, who felt imprisonment inappropriate for religious beliefs.
-However, in 1845 Jansson's followers and opponents engaged in several violent confrontations in Västmanland and Hälsingland provinces.
+However, in 1845, Jansson's followers and opponents engaged in several violent confrontations in Västmanland and Hälsingland provinces.
 When Jansson voluntarily appeared at a court session at Delsbo in Gävleborg province to answer charges, he was returned to Gävle prison while investigations continued.
-A guard warned Jansson that a fellow prisoner was told he would be rewarded for killing Jansson, so he escaped disguised as a woman, and ultimately skied across the mountains to Christiana, Norway, where Jansson hid until January 1846.
+A guard warned Jansson that a fellow prisoner was told he would be rewarded for killing Jansson, so he escaped disguised as a woman, and ultimately skied across the mountains to Christiania, Norway, where Jansson hid until January 1846.